-The mineral carbonate is the member of the mineral family which contains the ion of carbonate CO32- being its compositional and basic structural unit.
+The mineral carbonate is a member of the mineral family, which contains the ion of carbonate CO32- being its compositional and basic structural unit.
 Found in plenty in the Earth’s crust, these are one of the most prominently supplied minerals on the planet.
 The carbonate ion has a trigonal symmetry as the carbonate minerals have a crystal-like structure in a way that the carbon atom is located right at the centre of the equilateral triangle of the atoms of oxygen.
-Mostly these groups of anions are discovered in the form of combinations of manganese, zinc, iron, copper, sodium, barium, calcium, uranium, aluminium, lead or the rare elements on earth.
-Due to the carbonate ion having a planar structure, they have physical properties with marked anisotropy like greater birefringence, could be dissolved in hydrochloric acid and happen to be soft to touch.
+Mostly, these groups of anions are discovered in the form of combinations of manganese, zinc, iron, copper, sodium, barium, calcium, uranium, aluminium, lead or the rare elements on earth.
+Due to the carbonate ion having a planar structure, they have physical properties with marked anisotropy like greater birefringence, could be dissolved in hydrochloric acid and happen to be soft to the touch.

-Types Of Carbonates
+Types of Carbonates

-Variations Of Carbonates
+Variations of Carbonates

 In addition to the simple carbonates, carbonate minerals include bicarbonates, hydrated carbonates and compound carbonates that contain other anions other than carbonates.
-The primary two groups include trona, nahcolite, low-temperature and shortite as they are usually found in the sedimentary evaporite deposits and hydrothermal alteration products having a low temperature.
-The third group members usually consist of elements that are rarely found on earth and are formed usually due to the hydrothermal alteration during low-temperature conditions.
+The primary two groups include trona, nahcolite, low-temperature and shortite, as they are usually found in the sedimentary evaporite deposits and hydrothermal alteration products having a low temperature.
+The third group members usually consist of elements that are rarely found on Earth and are formed usually due to hydrothermal alteration during low-temperature conditions.
 Some examples of this would include doverite, malachite, bastnasite and azurite.